hbc/dc_2016_04/lessons/04_loops_and_scripts.md

 # count bad reads for each FASTQ file in our directory
 for filename in *.fastq
 do
+  # tell us what file we're working on
   echo $filename

   # grab all the bad read records